-3.76.
-Employers, regist Summary report section ent 32: Monitoring and reporting 11.2 GSR Part 3 - Requireme 3.76.
-Employers, regist ent 32: Monitoring and reporting 11.2 3.76.
-Employers, regist GSR Part 3 - Requirement 32: Monitoring and reporting 3.76.
-Employers, registrants and licensees shall ensure, for all worke engaged in activities in which they are or could be subject to occupa exposure, that: (f) Necessary workers' health surveillance and health services for wo are provided; ARPANSA does not require mandatory health surveillance for radiat workers, or provide specific guidance on this topic.
-However, there is general requirement in the WHS Regulations for this to be considered IAEA draft document DS 453 will detail requirement health surveilla occupational exposed workers Following publication of Following publication of IAEA DS 453.
-ARPANSA/RHC The Sold School Sold Sold Sold Sold Sold Sold Sold S ARPANSA does not requorkers, or provide spenderal requirement in IAEA draft document Doccupational exposed of Jurisdictions to consider published.
-Following publication of ARPANSA/RHC ARPANSA does not require mandatory health surveillance workers, or provide specific guidance on this topic.
-However, general requirement in the WHS Regulations for this to be IAEA draft document DS 453 will detail requirement health occupational exposed workers Jurisdictions to consider applying the requirements of DS45 published.
-Following publication of IAEA DS 453.
-ARPANSA/RHC
+Action number Short description 20.
+Health surveillance [national uniformity] IRRS module number 11e Summary report section 11.2 IAEA safety standard requirement(s) GSR Part 3 - Requirement 32: Monitoring and reporting 3.76.
+Employers, registrants and licensees shall ensure, for all workers engaged in activities in which they are or could be subject to occupational exposure, that: (f) Necessary workers' health surveillance and health services for workers are provided; Context ARPANSA does not require mandatory health surveillance for radiation workers, or provide specific guidance on this topic.
+However, there is a general requirement in the WHS Regulations for this to be considered.
+IAEA draft document DS 453 will detail requirement health surveillance of occupational exposed workers Action Jurisdictions to consider applying the requirements of DS453 once published.
+Deadline Following publication of IAEA DS 453.
+Organisation/person responsible ARPANSA/RHC

 Action number Short description 21.
-Independent monitoring/public data IRRS module number 5e Summary report section 11.3 IAEA safety standard requirement(s) Context GSR Part 3 - Requirement 32: Monitoring and reporting The regulatory body and relevant parties shall ensure that programmes for source monitoring and environmental monitoring are in place and that the results from the monitoring are recorded and are made available.
+Independent monitoring/public data IRRS module number 5e Summary report section 11.3 IAEA safety standard requirement(s) - ent 32: Monitoring and reporting programmes for The regulatory body and relevant parties shall ensure that programmes for source monitoring and environmental monitoring are in place and that the results from the monitoring are recorded and are made available.
 3.135.
-The regulatory body shall be responsible, as appropriate, for: (c) Making provision for an independent monitoring programme.
-3.136.
-The regulatory body shall publish or shall make available on request, as appropriate, results from source monitoring and environmental monitoring programmes and assessments of doses from public exposure Licence holders have monitoring programs in place.
+The regulatory b oody shall be responsible, as approp riate, for: or an independent monitoring progr as appropriate, results pody shall publish or shall make avait from source monitoring and enviror es and assessments of doses from pu nmental Context Licence holders have monitoring programs in place.
 However, ARPANSA does not provide for an independent monitoring programme and assessment of public doses due to authorised facilities or activities.
-Action to perform Therefore, these results are not made publicly available by ARPANSA, but may be made available by the licence holder.
-ARPANSA is establishing the Australian Radiation Monitoring System (ARMS) to monitor the environment when Australian ports receive a visiting nuclear-powered vessel.
+Therefore, these results are not made publicly available by ARPANSA, but may be made available by the licence holder.
+Action to perform ARPANSA is establishing the Australian Radiation Monitoring System (ARMS) to monitor the environment when Australian ports receive a visiting nuclear-powered vessel.
 In the unlikely event of an accident, Australia has adopted arrangements which require radiation monitoring of the nuclear-powered vessel while it is berthed at port.
 This monitoring program has two components: environmental monitoring to detect the release of any radioactive material to the environment; and direct radiation monitoring of the vicinity of the nuclear-powered vessel to provide warning of any malfunction which may result in a release of radioactivity.
 The automated system will be an early warning system in the event of a radiological release from a visiting vessel and will be able to provide valuable data before, during and after a nuclear accident.
 The real-time data generated by ARMS will be accessible to the public via an interactive chart that will be available on our website once the network is installed.
 ARPANSA is currently installing ARMS stations in Western Australia, Northern Territory and Queensland.
 ARPANSA will also establish an ARMS station at the ANSTO Lucas Heights site.
 This will be one component of an independent environmental monitoring program that is currently being developed for the Lucas Heights site.
 Deadline End of 2018 for ARMS, end of 2019 for an environmental monitoring including environmental sampling for Lucas Heights.
 Organisation/person responsible ARPANSA